 - “hai, mangiato?” – meaning did you eat in Italian

 - “Mangia” is of course eat in Italian

 Like many areas across Italy, there are regional differences and Rome is only one of the hundreds of Italian cuisines.
 Northern Italian cuisine differs in many ways and Rome may be over 9 hours away from Palermo but the food of this region is world-famous for its gelati and canoli, and its trattoria.

-How to eat in Italy – tips for eating in Italy
+How to eat in Italy – tips for dining the courses of a meal

 In Italy, there are usually several courses to a meal and there are many Italian food facts that a visitor should know before they visit and get those sideways looks.

 Antipasto simply means an appetiser, antipasti means multiple items.
 This may include means appetisers, and the singular form of the word is antipasto.
 You might see a selection of olives, cheese, sliced meats or possibly a salad.